Electricity Procurement Services: Our Strategy

 - Variable pricing – The price is based on an hourly price model, and rises and falls as hourly prices changes.
 Many suppliers base hourly pricing on the Locational Marginal Price (LMP) model incorporated by regional transmission grid operators like PJM and MISO to establish hourly wholesale electricity prices.

-Consumers that can proactively reduce demand, especially during the summertime, may be able to reduce their generation-related capacity cost obligations (or transmission-related cost obligations) – and are good candidates for this pricing approach.
+Consumers that can proactively reduce demand, especially during the summertime, may be able to reduce their generation-related capacity cost obligations (or transmission-related cost obligations), and are good candidates for this pricing approach.
 Suppliers do not itemize or change these charges under the fixed pricing model.
 However, in this model, suppliers itemize and bill the consumer at cost (“pass-thru”).
 All remaining charges are fixed (not subject to change) for a set time frame.
+This is a highly optimized electricity procurement buying strategy.

 How We Help Businesses Do Electricity Procurement